-VIII.
+VII.
 CONCLUSION

 In this paper, we present a cooperative search scheme on an Ethereum-based data market.
 We take advantage of smart contract and gas system in Ethereum to separate a query cost into two parts: one for data owners and the other for miners.
-We also make use of grouping strategies to provide efficiency and cost savings for the users.
+We also make use of grouping strategies to provide efficiency and cost savings at the user side.
 We provide three methods, suitable for different scenarios, to compute an efficient grouping result.
-Additionally, we propose a fair cost sharing mechanism to split the total cost among users given a grouping result.
-This mechanism guarantees some desirable properties such as group-strategyproofness and sharing incentive to avoid freeriders.
-The experiment results show that our scheme is efficient in terms of cost reduction for both the group as a whole and the individuals.
+Besides, we propose a fair cost sharing mechanism to split total cost among users given a grouping result.
+This mechanism guarantees some desirable properties such as group-strategyproofness and sharing incentive to avoid free-riders.
+The experiment results show that our scheme is efficient in terms of cost reduction for both the group as a whole and individuals.